Areas of Concentration

 - Through mentoring by faculty with experience in medical education leadership or scholarship

-- Frontiers in Medical Education (2 weeks), which includes didactics, interactive skill-building exercises and a capstone project
+- Frontiers in Medical Education (2 weeks), which includes didactics and interactive skill-building exercises

 - Perelman School of Medicine Medical Education Journal Club (participating in 60% of sessions), including one presentation during the certificate program